Thursday, August 15th, 2019

 Once you have the Decree Absolute, you are divorced.
 If you have an existing Will, your ex-spouse will be treated as having predeceased you.
 This means any appointment as Executor or any gifts to them will fail.
 If you have not stated who you would like to benefit under your Will in the event of your spouse’s death, your estate could pass in accordance with the Intestacy Rules.
 Whilst for some people, this will mean your estate will pass on to people you would want to inherit, this is not always the case.
 The Intestacy Rules do not consider the intricacies of family dynamics which will often dictate who we want to inherit on our death.
 The position can be complicated, and you should always take advice.

 Here at Hanne & Co, we always advise clients to think about making or updating their Will when they first approach us in relation to divorce or separation.
-Our Family and Wills and Probate departments work closely together to ensure these matters are dealt with at the appropriate time so that your wishes are protected.
+Our Family and Wills, Probate and Trust departments work closely together to ensure these matters are dealt with at the appropriate time so that your wishes are protected.
+Call us on 0207 228 0017.